ashleysally00/GPT-RAG-Lite/README.md

 **Example Output**

-Query: What are the key principles of machine learning?
+Query: What are the key principles of machine learning? <br>
 Response: Key principles include data collection, preprocessing, model training, evaluation, and deployment.